syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Filtering.md

 ![](Filtering_images/Filtering_img15.png)

 ##### Filter by color
-The `GridExcelFilter` lets the user to filter the records based on its cell `Backcolor` and `Textcolor`.
+The `GridExcelFilter` lets the user to filter the records based on its cell `Backcolor` and `TextColor`.
 This filter option can be enabled by using [AllowFilterByColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridExcelFilter~AllowFilterByColor.html#).
 {% tabs %}
 {% highlight c# %}
 GridExcelFilter gridExcelFilter = new GridExcelFilter();